Sunday Pot Roast Recipe

 - 1. Combine first five ingredients; rub over roast.
 Wrap in plastic wrap; refrigerate overnight.

-- 2. In a 6-qt. slow cooker, heat carrots, potatoes, onions and unwrapped roast; add broth.
+- 2. Place carrots, potatoes and onions in a 6-qt. slow cooker; add broth.
+Unwrap roast; place in slow cooker.
 Cook, covered, on low until meat and vegetables are tender, 8-10 hours.

 1 serving equals 233 calories, 5 g fat (2 g saturated fat), 56 mg cholesterol, 249 mg sodium, 21 g carbohydrate, 2 g fiber, 24 g protein.
 Diabetic Exchanges: 3 lean meat, 1-1/2 starch.